josteda99/JS-TS-learn-projects/README.md

 I was streaming the project of Who want to be millionarie, you can check the full stream here: [`Live 💪`](https://youtube.com/live/L_21OUNY-A4)

+## Projects
+- Who wants to be a millionaire?
+- Minecraft mod to learn English with IA